 If you think this is all some wild supposition or conspiratorial theory tell me if this sounds familiar.
 When the APA struggled to update the DSM2 in 1973 with newer progressive views on homosexuality.
 An updated was made to the DSM3 in 1980 which replaced homosexuality with “ego-dystonic homosexuality”—homosexuality that causes significant distress for the individual.
 That diagnosis however was completely removed in 1987 and now homosexuality is obviously no longer considered a mental disorder.
 This is the same playbook we see with gender dysphoria and the DSM series.
 If I could call myself Michel De’ Notre-dame, I would predict that the term gender dysphoria will likely be phased out in much the same way.
-But for now let’s treat the term as it’s used by the APA and the BPS (British Psychological Society), that gender dysphoria happens when it becomes a significant distress for individuals struggling to cope with their gender identity.
+For now though, let’s refer to its proper term as it is used by the APA & DSM series, which defines gender dysphoria as significant distress for individuals struggling to cope with their gender identity.